Regulation and licensure in engineering: People's Republic of China

+Registered engineers must pass two levels of rigorous exams.
+Whether design documents or drawings need to be signed by registered engineers depends on provinces or cities.

+To qualify, candidates must complete two levels of exams.
+The first level is an 8-hour close-book basic knowledge exam, covering coures of undergraduate engineering degrees.
+After passing this exam, participants can take the second-level professional exam the following year.
+This professional exam is divided into multiple disciplines, such as structural, architectural, electrical, and mechanical.
+It tests candidates' ability to understand and apply relevant codes and standards.
+The exam is conducted over a weekend, with each day featuring a 6-hour session.
+The first day's exam focuses on code requirements, while the second day's exam involves questions about actual engineering cases, requiring references to equations and performing calculations.

 Iran

 In Iran, registration or licensure of professional engineers and engineering practice is governed by Ministry of Science, Research and Technology (Iran).

 For standardization, FE and PE exams are written and graded by a central organization, the National Organization for Examination and Training (NOET) which is known as Sanjesh in Persian.

 Requirements for licensing are as follows:

 Graduate from accredited four-year college or university program with a degree in engineering (e.g., Bachelor of Engineering, Bachelor of Science in Engineering.
 Complete a standard Fundamentals of Engineering (FE) written examination, which tests applicants on breadth of understanding of basic engineering principles and, optionally, some elements of an engineering speciality.
 Accumulate a certain amount of engineering experience requirement is at least four years.
 Complete a written Principles and Practice in Engineering (PE) examination, which tests the applicant's knowledge and skills in their chosen engineering discipline (civil, electrical, industrial, mechanical, computer, etc.), as well as engineering ethics.